pudly/schmopera-hugo/content/articles/dont-miss-the-art-song-of-healey-willan.md

 ---
-title: "Don't miss: The Art Song of Healey Willan"
+title: "Don&#039;t miss: The Art Song of Healey Willan"
 ---

 On **November 18, 7:30pm** at Trinity-St. Paul's, the [Canadian Art Song Project](/scene/companies/canadian-art-song-project/) presents [*The Art Song of Healey Willan*](http://www.canadianartsongproject.ca/concert-season/), celebrating some of the unpublished songs by the Anglo-Canadian composer and organist.